google/google-api-ruby-client-samples/dfareporting/README.md

 I'm assuming you've checked out the code and are reading this from a local directory.
 If not check out the code to a local directory.

-1. Start up an example, e.g.
+1. Start up a sample, e.g.

         $ ruby create_report.rb <profile_id>